-With the prevalence of mobile devices and the need for people to constantly feel connected, it’s no surprise that distracted driving accidents have risen sharply.
+With the prevalence of mobile devices and the need for people to constantly feel connected, it’s no surprise that distracted driving accidents in Chicago have risen sharply.

 The CDC estimates that 8 Americans are killed every day in crashes involving distracted driving.
 Illinois has strengthened enforcement to combat distracted driving and reduce fatalities, but in Chicago, enforcement has been lacking; the city was far below the state average for unlawful cell phone use citations issued in 2018.